 The radiology residency program at North Carolina State University is designed to prepare the resident to take and pass the ACVR board certification examination.
 The program is structured such that the ACVR requirements for approved residency training programs are met upon completion of the program.
 Residents are eligible to sit the preliminary (written) component of the radiology board examinations at the beginning of their 3rd year.
 The incoming resident may have the opportunity to enroll in a dual ACVR/ECVDI (European College of Veterinary Diagnostic Imaging) program if interested; this will not require any additional time to complete the program.

 Each resident has an advisory committee that is responsible for monitoring the resident’s progress.
 Residents are evaluated formally twice each year, and opportunity is provided for input and critique from the resident.
-Continuation into the second and third year, as well admission into the clinical instructor position, is performance dependent.
-The advisory committee reports to the Faculty Committee on House Officer Programs.
-Two weeks vacation (12 days per year are accrued); vacation is taken by arrangement with the resident director.
-Though not required, applicants are strongly encouraged to contact the resident director, Gabriela S Seiler, 919-513-6217 or firstname.lastname@example.org or to arrange a visit to the facility.
+Continuation into the second and third year is performance dependent.
+The advisory committee reports to the Faculty Committee on House Officer Programs and Resources.
+Two weeks of vacation (12 days per year are accrued); vacation is taken by arrangement with the resident director.
+Though not required, applicants are strongly encouraged to contact the resident director, Gabriela S Seiler, 919-513-6217 or firstname.lastname@example.org or to arrange an interview.

 Small Animal Radiology

-- Four rooms with Siemens ceiling mounted units.
-80KW generators with Canon CXDI 50G Flat panel digital systems.
+- Room 1: Siemens Multix Top, Ceiling mounted unit.
+80KW generator with Canon CXDI 50G Flat panel digital system.

-- Siemens RF room with Infimed digital fluoroscopy.
+- Room 2: Siemens Digital Fluoroscopy.
 80 KW generator and Canon CXDI 50G flat panel digital system.

 - Siemens Neurostar Biplanar Fluoroscopy/Digital Angiography with Infimed digital image acquisition, storage and processing